Six ways clay courts are superior to hard courts

 Clay courts are cooler than their hard counterparts, making spending hours in the sun a littler more tolerable.

-Jannik Sinner’s blistered feet are a testament to just how hot and uncomfortable a hard court can become, especially in a place like Miami.
+Players blistered feet are a testament to just how hot and uncomfortable a hard court can become, especially in a place like Miami or Indian Wells.

-It may seem like a small thing but after the ‘Sunshine Double’ played on courts that could be used as torture devices, there will be plenty of players relieved to touch down on clay.
+It may seem like a small thing but after the ‘Sunshine Double’ played on courts that could be used as torture devices, and there are always plenty of players relieved to touch down on clay when they get the chance.

 Professional tennis is a world away from the gentle back and forth on Victorian lawns, but some purists crave a slower more deliberate game.